syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/225_Amazon-s3/000_amazon_s3_options.md

 Hazard of data loss!
 The {{ site.product.short_name }} Amazon S3 destination has been designed to work with the AWS implementation.
-While it is possible to use the {{ site.product.short_name }} S3 destination with other implementations, some options might suffer from reduced functionality or not work at all.
+While it is possible to use the {{ site.product.short_name }} S3 destination with other implementations, some options might suffer from reduced functionality or not work at all.<br>
 We recommend carefully testing your configuration before sending any production data to other S3 compatible solutions.
 Some configurations, such as using the `storag-class()` option with MinIO could result in permanent data loss without any warning.
 {: .notice--danger}